 Cortical Cataract: A cortical cataract is a condition in which areas of white cloudiness will develop in the outer edges of the lens called the cortex spreading inward and having the appearance of a spoke wheel or a star pattern.
 This condition scatters the light entering the eye therefore causing blurred vision and glare as well as difficulties in judging contrast and depth perception.

 Posterior Subcapsular Cataract: Posterior subcapsular cataracts begin as a small, cloudy or opaque area on the back (posterior) of the lens.
 It is called subcapsular because it develops on the underside, beneath the lens capsule.
 The lens capsule is a sac-like membrane that encapsulates the lens and holds it in place.
 If this condition begins to develop it usually does so rapidly and symptoms may be noticed within just a few months of it first beginning.
 When developing a posterior subcapsular cataract, a person may begin to notice a glare or halo effect around lights and may also notice difficulty when reading.

 Congenital Cataract: Unlike most cataracts, a congenital cataract is a clouding of the eye’s lens that occurs in a developing baby at some point during pregnancy and is present at birth.
 Congenital cataracts are rare and are typically associated with certain birth defects.

 If you are experiencing vision troubles, contact Rosenbaum Eye & Laser Center at 517-393-2020 or rosenbaumeye.com to schedule an appointment and discuss treatment options.
-During an examination in Lansing, Dr. Rosenbaum can determine if you are developing a cataract or if another issue is affecting your eyesight.
+During an examination in Lansing, Our Doctors can determine if you are developing a cataract or if another issue is affecting your eyesight.